Skip to main content

 Blood group test

-To work out your blood group, your red blood cells are mixed with different antibody solutions.
+For the blood group test, your red blood cells are mixed with different antibody solutions.
 If, for example, the solution contains anti-B antibodies and you have B antigens on your cells (you're blood group B), it will clump together.

 If the blood does not react to any of the anti-A or anti-B antibodies, it's blood group O. A series of tests with different types of antibody can be used to identify your blood group.